tantodefi/speedrunLUKSO-challenges/README.md

 🎫 Create a simple NFT using LSP8 on LUKSO:

-👷‍♀️ You'll compile and deploy your first LSP smart contract learning the differences between an LSP8 (new NFT standard) and an ERC721 (old standard).
+👷‍♀️ You'll compile and deploy your first LSP8 smart contract learning the differences between an LSP8 (new NFT standard) and an ERC721 (old standard).
 Then, you'll use a template React app full of important Ethereum components and hooks.
 Finally, you'll deploy an NFT to the public LUKSO testnet network to share with friends! 🚀

 🌟 The final deliverable is an app that lets users purchase and transfer NFTs.
 Deploy your contracts to LUKSO testnet, then build and upload your app to a public web server.
 Submit the url on [TODO]()!